mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 ## Firewall Manager

+* Don't need each account owner to be a security expert.
+Sec is maintained by a dedicated team that uses firewall manager to deploy rules

+### Rules Mgt

 * Rules can be applied at specific accounts or OUs
   * rules protects resources of specific types (Cloudfront, ALB, etc..) or that have specific tags
-* Automatically subscribes all org accounts to shield advanced
 * Automatically detect non compliant resources and add remediate by adding the rules
+* Provides a dashboard in which you can see all unprotected resources (and protected as well)

+### Rules Compliance

 * Detects if the firewall manager policies becomes non compliant (it uses config in the background for that)
-* Provides a dashboard in which you can see all unprotected resources (and protected as well)
 * Provides a report of non compliance policies (gets data from Config and provides its own view)

+### Services Integration

+* Automatically subscribes all org accounts to shield advanced
 * Integrated with Security Hub
-* Don't need each account owner to be a security expert.
-Sec is maintained by a dedicated team that uses firewall manager to deploy rules

 ## Network Firewall